ICAO/IATA | EPWR / WRO |

 Before requesting taxi prepare taxi charts for the aerodrome.
 This is very helpful for both pilots and controllers.

-Delivery controller will handle you to Tower with “contact” or “monitor frequency” instruction.
+Take-off and departure Delivery controller will handle you to Tower with “contact” or “monitor frequency” instruction.
 If you are advised to monitor frequency – do not transmit, wait for controller to call you.
 When contacting Tower – contact with your callsign only, controller will find you.

 Prior to your departure, you should double check your FMC and the transponder: make sure you have the correct SID, your squawk code set and the transponder operating in Mode C. Be ready for departure upon reaching the holding point.
 In order to keep runway occupancy to a minimum, expect to receive an immediate takeoff clearance.
 ATC will assume every aircraft at the holding point is able to commence line up and take-off roll after clearance issued with no delay.
 If you are unable to comply with it, inform Wroclaw Tower before being number 1 in departure sequence.